 Anyway, Nielsen discovered that once Americans have discovered that new song, the majority of teens then listen to it on YouTube. iTunes is another hot destination for playing music, running a close third (behind YouTube and the old-fashioned radio).
 Around half in the survey still listen to their music on CD (remember those?).
 But interestingly, only 36% bought a physical CD in the previous year compared to 51% who purchased a digital download.

-The moral of the story is that people still seem to listen to the radio according to market trends and demographics.
+The moral of the story is that people still listen to the radio according to market trends and demographics.
 And they still seem to discover new music.
-The results of the survey can be found on the Nielsen website.
+Anyone interested can find the results of the survey on the Nielsen website.